duritong/puppet-nagios/README.md

 Upgrade Notes
 =============

-The nagios::target bits have been reworked, the notable changes that may affect an upgrade are:
+The `nagios::target` bits have been reworked, the notable changes that may affect an upgrade are:

-. previous versions had nagios::target::nat which used the $::fqdn for the address part of nagios::target, this has been renamed to nagios::target::fqdn to be more clear. if you were using nagios::target::nat then you will need to change those references to
+  - previous versions had `nagios::target::nat` which used the `$::fqdn` for the address part of `nagios::target`, this has been renamed to `nagios::target::fqdn` to be more clear. if you were using `nagios::target::nat` then you will need to change those references to `::fqdn`
-::fqdn

-. previous versions of this module used $::fqdn for the nagios::target address, now it is using $::ipaddress.
-If you need $::fqdn, use nagios::target::fqdn instead of nagios::target
+  - previous versions of this module used `$::fqdn` for the `nagios::target` address, now it is using `$::ipaddress`.
+If you need `$::fqdn`, use `nagios::target::fqdn` instead of nagios::target

-. previous versions of nagios_host used the parameter named 'ip', that has been changed to 'address'
+  - previous versions of `nagios_host` used the parameter named `ip`, that has been changed to `address`

 IRC bot
 =======

 Notifications can easily be sent to an IRC channel by using a bot.
-To do so, simply include 'nagios::irc_bot' on the nagios server and define the right
-$nagios_nsa_* variables (see the 'Variables' section below).
+To do so, simply include `nagios::irc_bot` on the nagios server and define the right `$nagios_nsa_*` variables (see the 'Variables' section below).

-You can then use the notification commands 'notify-by-irc' and 'host-notify-by-irc' with service and host definitions to make them report state changes over IRC.
+You can then use the notification commands `notify-by-irc` and `host-notify-by-irc` with service and host definitions to make them report state changes over IRC.

 Caveats